izelnakri/paper_trail/README.md

 Note that the `User`'s changeset it's sent with the `:prefix`, so PaperTrail **will take care of the storage of the generated `Version` entry in the desired schema/database**.
-Make sure to add this prefix to your changeset before the execution of the PaperTrail function if you want to do versioning on a seperate schema.
+Make sure to add this prefix to your changeset before the execution of the PaperTrail function if you want to do versioning on a separate schema.

 PaperTrail can also get versions of records or models from different schemas/databases as well by using the `:prefix` option.
 Example: